-- 8.1.1 With regard to Section 8, all references to sub-charity include other entities approved by AGLC, as specified in subsection 2.2.2. - 8.1.2 The books and records of the licensed charity or sub-charity are subject to review and/or audit by AGLC and must be maintained in a manner acceptable to AGLC. - 8.1.3 The books and records of the licensed charity or sub-charity must be kept for a period of six years from the date of the end of the annual reporting period. - 8.1.4 The areas normally subject to review and/or audit for the licensed charity or sub-charity will include, but not be limited to: - a) books of original entry (including computerized records such as the income statement and general ledger specified in subsection 8.1.5); - b) original purchase/service requisitions, invoices and receipts; - c) bank statements and cancelled cheques; - d) all casino event documents; - e) schedules of sub-charities' and other entities' disbursements; - f) contracts, agreements, loan documents or similar documents; - g) payroll records, including timesheets; - h) capital asset and inventory listings and records; - i) documents specified in Section 7 of the HFNCCPH required for specific use of proceeds; - j) applicable tax returns; - k) minutes of annual general meetings, and meetings of general membership, board and executive; - I) external accountant's/auditor's working paper files; - m) annual (audited) financial statements; and - program delivery records, including participation sign-in sheets for programs, expenses incurred, advertisements, pamphlets or any other details applicable to the program.
+- 8.1.1 With regard to Section 8, all references to sub-charity include other entities approved by AGLC, as specified in subsection 2.2.2. - 8.1.2 The books and records of the licensed charity or sub-charity are subject to review and/or audit by AGLC.
+(Amended Jan 2025) - 8.1.3 The books and records of the licensed charity or sub-charity must be kept for a period of six years from the date of the end of the annual reporting period. - 8.1.4 The areas normally subject to review and/or audit for the licensed charity or sub-charity will include, but not be limited to: (Amended Jan 2025) - books of original entry (e.g., general ledger, account details, etc.); - b) original purchase/service requisitions, invoices and receipts; - c) bank statements and cleared cheques or other financial information supporting banking transactions; - d) all casino event documents; - e) schedules of sub-charities' and/or other entities' disbursements where applicable; - f) contracts, agreements, or loan documents; - g) payroll records, including timesheets; - h) capital asset and inventory listings and records; - documents specified in Section 7 of the HFNCCPH required for specific use of proceeds; - j) (Deleted Jan 2025) - k) minutes of annual general meetings, and meetings of general membership, board and executive; and - (Deleted Jan 2025) - m) annual financial statements. - n) (Deleted Jan 2025)